 At the end of the data life-cycle, a strict data purging policy ensures that all data is safely deleted if it is no longer needed on ephemeral storage or when an authorized user chooses to delete data on the platform.

 While encryption and the safe purging of ephemeral data are key to protect it in the cloud, they are only effective with appropriate authorization and access controls.
 Access controls on the Seven Bridges Platform have been implemented in a very fine-grained manner.
 Rather than establishing principal “file owners,” access permissions are set on a per-user-per-project basis, meaning that a user’s access permissions to a given file can depend on the context (project) in which this file is being used.
 This includes sharing of data, which can only be performed via the platform itself unless users have the explicitly granted permissions to download a file.
 Seven Bridges retains audit logs for all data access for six years to ensure regulatory compliance (as required by HIPAA).

-By default, users authenticate on the platform through a username and password.
-However, the Seven Bridges Platform can support more strict data access control and integration of external key management.
+By default, users authenticate on the platform through a username and secure password, however single sign-on via SAML2 protocol is supported out of the box.
+The Seven Bridges Platform can also support more strict data access control with client-encryption, two-factor authentication, and integration of external key management.

 In addition, Seven Bridges secures its infrastructure in a number of ways:

-- Users can choose to isolate all computation resources through an “Instance Lockdown” mode that disables any access during the computation, even by platform admin staff.
+Users can choose to isolate all computation resources through an “Instance Lockdown” mode that disables any access to the project data or computational instance during the computation, even by platform admin staff.

 Access to the production and development environments are secured through Virtual Private Networks as shown in Figure 2.

 In addition to building on a secure foundation, we also constantly monitor and improve the Seven Bridges Platform by following best-practices (including SANS Top-20) of infrastructure stability and security, including:

 Monthly software and infrastructure vulnerability assessments to discover vulnerabilities and remediate them.